ksharnoff/pass/README.md

 ## tview and visuals
 I used the TUI [tview](https://github.com/rivo/tview).
 I used four types of primitives: input fields, lists, text boxes, and forms.
 In order to format them, I used flexes, pages, and grids.
 I used grids only to add borders around the primitives.

-All of the commands that are done are done through the command line at the bottom.

 The majority of the code is anonymous functions inside of func main in order to set up the primitives.

 I coded it for a 84x28 window size with a text font of monaco, size 18.
 I chose this window size because it best fit the three columns for `/list` and `/find` with that font size.